bejaranof/AndroidPublisherSDK/README.md

 onLoadFailed(MobPartnerAdView adView, String errorMessage);
 ```

-- This callback is triggered when the user clicks an Ad.
+- This callback is triggered when the user clicks an ad.
 ```java
 onAdClicked(MobPartnerAdView adView, MobPartnerAdObject ad);
 ```